CANINE HEALTH IS...

 * Although all parts of the CASTOR BEAN plant are dangerous, the seeds contain the highest concentration of toxins.
 Ingestion can produce significant abdominal pain, vomiting, diarrhea, and weakness; in severe cases, dehydration, tremors, seizures, and even death could result.

-For more on these dangerous plants, please visit ASPCA online.
-If you suspect that your pet may have consumed one of these - or any other potentially toxic substance - please contact your veterinarian or the Animal Poison Control 24-hour hotline at (888) 426-4435.
+If you suspect that your pet may have consumed one of these dangerous plants or any other potentially toxic substance - contact your veterinarian or the Animal Poison Control 24-hour hotline at (888) 426-4435.